anywhichway/thunderclap/README.md

 # thunderclap

-Thunderclap is an indexed JSON database designed specifically for Cloudflare.
+Thunderclap is an indexed JSON database and function server designed specifically for Cloudflare.
 It runs on top of the Cloudflare KV store.
 Its query language, [JOQULAR](https://medium.com/@anywhichway/joqular-high-powered-javascript-pattern-matching-273a0d77eab5) (JavaScript Object Query Language), is similar to, but more extensive than, the query language associated with MongoDB.
 In addition to having more predicates than MongoDB, JOQULAR extends pattern matching to object properties, e.g.